 Well, after some reflection, I think it was because of a few things.

 The first of which I noticed as I was walking up to register and pick up my badge.
 It didn’t feel like home anymore (despite the event’s “welcome home” theme).
 I spent well over three years walking into an Infusionsoft office nearly every single day.
 And it just felt so different to be walking at this time so that I could pick up the badge that would allow me to be there all week.
-I walked past current employees and got a mixturWelcomeHomePCone of looks – some were excited to see me, some looked at me just as a familiar face that they were struggling to place, and others walked right by me.
+I walked past current employees and got a mixture of looks – some were excited to see me, some looked at me just as a familiar face that they were struggling to place, and others walked right by me.
 Now, Infusionsoft is a big building, with 700+ employees, so naturally, I didn’t know everyone; but I always felt at home.
 Ironically, until this time.

 Now, I want to be clear.
 Infusionsoft did an excellent job making partners feel welcome.
 And I think that for the partners who weren’t used to being in that office every single day, they did feel at home.
 Well, as much as one can while they’re at a conference.